Article Collection

 DNS Resolution

-The aim of the described solution is to deprive any monitoring entity of evidence whether you are physically accessing the Internet from the outgoing (gateway) location, or are connecting to it remotely via VPN.
+The aim of the described solution is to deprive any monitoring entity of evidence whether you are physically accessing the Internet from the outgoing (gateway) location or are just connecting through it from a remote location via VPN.
+VPN setup described above gets us pretty much there, but there is an additional detail.

 When computers translate symbolic domain names like “example.com” into IP addresses like “1.2.3.4”, they use a Domain Name System (DNS).